DoubleF3lix/Java-Data-Pack-Tutorial/README.md

         <td>No</td>
     </tr>
     <tr>
-        <td>Felix tweets that shaders might get more capability in the future, but it's not decided yet</td>
+        <td>Felix (Xilefan) tweets that shaders might get more capability in the future, but it's not decided yet</td>
         <td>Yes</td>
     </tr>
     <tr>